jo/sync-tank/chesterfield-migration/index.md

 }
 ```

 At this point, our todo application is out on the market.
-Data schema `1.2.0` supports various versions of iOS and Android apps, webapps, and service workers that form a big software ecosystem.
+Data schema `1.1.0` supports various versions of iOS and Android apps, webapps, and service workers that form a big software ecosystem.
 Some of these clients have offline-capabilities, which implies that they are not easily accessible for maintenance and might miss updates.
 So far, this is not a huge problem as far as the schema is concerned.
 Unfortunately, we are just about to introduce a breaking schema change.

 ### Version Two

 Because a simple `isDone` flag is not very expressive, we decide to replace it with a `status` property that can have one of many states.
-Now todo items can be `active`, `blocked`, `halted`, `completed`, etc. To account for this change, we have to update the schema definition of todo item documents.
+Now todo items can be `active`, `blocked`, `halted`, `done`, etc. To account for this change, we have to update the schema definition of todo item documents.
 The required `isDone` property is replaced with a required `status`.
 Let's take a look at the manifest for the updated schema.

 ```json
 {